-Cincinnati will The City of purchase the necessary property from private owners and pay for the improvements with Capital Improvement Funds.
-The road widening will require demolition of two structures on the northeast corner and construction of two new traffic lanes; one lane to be used as a the other as a thru-lane and right-turn-only lane.
+Cincinnati will City of the necessary property purchase from private owners and pay for the improvements with Capital Improvement Funds.
+The road will require the widening demolition of two structures on the northeast corner and construction of two new traffic lanes; one lane to be used as a thru-lane and the other as a right-turn-only lane.